 Because almost all of us learn by doing, the laboratory will probably be the most effective method for learning the material, and will help you on homeworks and exams.
 Also, ask yourself questions while preparing for the lab and during the lab.
 Do not just passively and monotonously follow the lab write-up-- ask some of your own questions and then find out the answers with your computer.
 To learn, you need to do it and you need to creatively think about what you are doing!
 Lab grades will be based on lab write-ups and demonstrated functionality of problem requirements.
 One lab report per lab pair is due at the specified time.
+Lab reports must be uploaded to Moodle.
 All lab assignments will require demonstrating the exercise working on the board.